itu-tid/lecture-notes/Lectures/T4-Refactoring by Extracting Components.md

 # Refactoring by Extracting Components

-- refactoring is critical for having a codebase that is maintainable and pleasant to work with
+**Lesson:** refactoring is critical for having a codebase that is maintainable and pleasant to work with
-- extract components

 ### Challenge: Compare the following versions of code